agenticaiau/roo-custom-agents-rules-generator/docs/agile-readme.md

 The agent should generate a draft prd.md file in a .ai folder.

-I suggest at this point, you do not approve and jump right in - either in cursor with the agent, or an external tool - engage further with the agent to refine the document, have the agent ask you questions on holes in the document that it might want to know the answer to, ask the agent if it needs any clarifications that will allow for a very jr agent developer to understand and implement the stories, ask the agent if the sequencing of the stories make sense etc...
+I suggest at this point, you do not approve and jump right in - either in roo with the agent, or an external tool - engage further with the agent to refine the document, have the agent ask you questions on holes in the document that it might want to know the answer to, ask the agent if it needs any clarifications that will allow for a very jr agent developer to understand and implement the stories, ask the agent if the sequencing of the stories make sense etc...

 Once you feel its in a good spot - you can mark the file as status: approved.